Training LLMs over Neurally Compressed Text: Analysis

 As Arithmetic Coding is a sequential (left-to-right) and contextual algorithm, the text represented by a given token will differ based on the previous token.
 As such, a model should perform better on a token if it has a strong understanding of the token before it.
 When using \EqI{}{} compression, each window represents an independent Arithmetic Coding document.
 As we move deeper into the window, more and more AC decompression must be done to understand the token.

-To understand how a token's position within a window affects learning, we track across training the average accuracy at each position within the $8$-token windows of a $403$m parameter \EqI{64}{8} model.\footnote{The absolute accuracy of the \EqI{64}{8} model is relatively poor, but its relatively long window provides the clearest illustration of the positional trends.
-We observe similar trends for shorter windows where the model has stronger performance.} \cref{fig:step-wise} shows both raw accuracy (left) as well as the increase over ``trivial'' accuracy (right), which we define as the maximum accuracy achieved in the first $2{,}000$ steps of training.
+To understand how a token's position within a window affects learning, we track the average accuracy at each position within the $8$-token windows of a $403$m parameter \EqI{64}{8} model\footnote{The absolute accuracy of the \EqI{64}{8} model is relatively poor, but its relatively long window provides the clearest illustration of these positional trends.
+We observe similar trends for \EqI{16}{8} which has smaller windows but much stronger performance.} during training. \cref{fig:step-wise} shows both raw accuracy (left) as well as the increase over ``trivial'' accuracy (right), which we define as the maximum accuracy achieved in the first $2{,}000$ steps of training.
+By that point in training, the model predictions no longer change drastically between updates, and trivial patterns, such as how end-of-window padding generally reduces the number of possible tokens at the ends of windows, have already been learned.
 Looking at accuracy increase highlights the ``sequential learning'' trend by discounting any part of accuracy that is text independent.
 In particular, we note that window-final tokens have a non-uniform distribution due to the use of window-final padding bits (see our EqualInfoAC formulation in \cref{sec:compression_methods}), which can be learned without any understanding of the text.

 We observe two interesting trends.
 First, there is a clear ordering as to when the model starts to make meaningful (non-trivial) progress on a given position.
 The initial token (\#1) is learned first, followed fairly quickly by \#2 and then \#3.
 Later tokens are only ``unlocked'' after $10{,}000$ training steps, suggesting that the ability to model these tokens builds on a foundation of understanding the preceding tokens within the window.